-If you are a prospective UK student who will be joining this conversion degree on a full-time basis in academic year 2021/22, the tuition fee will be £9,250 (subject to final Government approval).
+If you are a prospective UK student who will be joining this conversion degree in academic year 2021/22, the tuition fee will be £9,250.

 Subject to eligibility, UK students joining this conversion degree can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
 UK students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.

 For comprehensive information about the financial support available to eligible UK students joining this programme in academic year 2021/22, together with details of how to apply for funding, please view our Money Matters 2021/22 guide at www.edgehill.ac.uk/conversionfinance2021.

 Financial support arrangements for eligible UK students joining conversion degrees in academic year 2022/23 are still to be announced.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme may be eligible to apply for financial support.
 Irish nationals should ordinarily apply to Student Universal Support Ireland (SUSI).
 Please see www.edgehill.ac.uk/eufinance for further details.

 There is an online application process for this programme.